isabelc/EDD-Related-Downloads/readme.txt

 = 1.4.7 =
 Tweak: Gave late priority to related downloads action to ensure that related items proceed after any other inserted stuff by other plugins.

+= 1.5 =
+New: option to choose sort order and orderby parameters.